BIMSBbioinfo/RCAS/README.md

 ![codecov.io](https://codecov.io/github/BIMSBbioinfo/RCAS/coverage.svg?branch=master)

-RCAS is an R/Bioconductor package designed as a generic reporting tool for the functional analysis of transcriptomic-wide regions of interest detected by high-throughput experiments.
+RCAS is an R/Bioconductor package designed as a generic reporting tool for the functional analysis of transcriptome-wide regions of interest detected by high-throughput experiments.
 Such transcriptomic regions could be, for instance, signal peaks detected by CLIP-Seq analysis for protein-RNA interaction sites, RNA modification sites (alias the epitranscriptome),